 Users may save search results and queries to their MyHein account and set up email alerts to notify them when new records that meet their search criteria are added to the Index.
 To organize various saved items, attach a descriptive tag to the query or alert.

-Editorial Process Relies on Human Indexers
+Editorial Process Relies on Human Indexer

 Index to Foreign Legal Periodicals is produced at the Law Library of the University of California at Berkeley on behalf of the American Association of Law Libraries (AALL), which owns the copyright.
 The IFLP’s Editorial Board relies on a team of multilingual human indexers—not machines—to analyze articles and assign subject headings.
 It also draws upon the resources of the Berkeley Law Library’s international and foreign law collection, the largest and most comprehensive in the western United States.